Senbagaseelan18/RISC-V-SOC-Tapeout-Week-2/Task-1/Readme.md

 | 7 | 💡 Applications of SoC Design | [Go to Section](#-6-applications-of-soc-design) |
 | 8 | 🎓 Learning Outcomes | [Go to Section](#-7-learning-outcomes) |
 | 9 | 📚 Reference Materials | [Go to Section](#-reference-materials) |

 ---

+## 🎯 Objective

+To develop a strong conceptual foundation in **System-on-Chip (SoC)** design
+and understand how **functional modelling** plays a key role in validating SoC behavior
+before moving to RTL and physical design stages.

+---